 The Strategy is underpinned by three key areas of work;

 In 2019 the Council of the Isles of Scilly declared a Climate Emergency.
-Following a pledge to become a carbon neutral authority by 2030, the Council is currently preparing its Climate Change Action Plan .
+Following a pledge to achieve net zero carbon by 2030, the Council's is working to deliver key objectives to reduce its carbon emissions, whilst protecting and enhancing its natural assets through nature recoery.

 Ecological Emergency & Nature’s Recovery